Hee Haw: Reruns

-Hee Haw left RFD-TV in 2020 and began airing on the Grand Ole Opry-operated Circle network.
+Hee Haw left RFD-TV in 2020 and then aired on the Grand Ole Opry-operated Circle network.
+In May 2024, after Circle had left terrestrial television and ceased carrying the series online, RFD-TV resumed carrying Hee Haw.

 As part of the promotions for its DVD products, Time-Life also compiles and syndicates a half-hour clip show series The Hee Haw Collection.

 Reception

 Nielsen ratings

 When Hee Haw went into syndication, many stations aired the program on Saturday evening in the early fringe hour, generally at 7:00pm ET / PT.
 But as Hee Haw was syndicated and not restrained by the scheduling of a network, stations could schedule the program at any day or time that they saw fit.

 Legacy

 Hee Haw continues to remain popular with its long-time fans and younger viewers who have discovered the program through DVD releases or its reruns through the years on TNN, CMT, RFD-TV, and now Circle TV.
 In spite of the popularity among its fans, the program has never been a favorite of television critics or reviewers; the Hee Haw Honeys spin-off, in particular, was cited in a 2002 TV Guide article as one of the 10 worst television series ever.